Farama-Foundation/PettingZoo/docs/dev_docs.md

     The env function wraps the environment in 3 wrappers by default.
 These wrappers contain logic that is common to many pettingzoo environments.
-    We recomend you use at least the OrderEnforcingWrapper on your own environment to provide sane error message.
+    We recomend you use at least the OrderEnforcingWrapper on your own environment to provide sane error messages.
 You can find full documentation for these methods elsewhere in the developer documentation.
     '''
     env = raw_env()
     env = wrappers.CaptureStdoutWrapper(env)